Africana Studies

 Career Outcomes

-Recent students have gone on to complete graduate degrees in such areas as comparative politics across the United States and internationally.
-In addition, Stetson’s Africana Studies minor typically leads to personal growth, intellectual development and global citizenship - assets that can enhance any career.
+Recent students have pursued graduate degrees in areas such as comparative politics, both within the United States and internationally.
+Additionally, Stetson’s Africana Studies minor is designed to foster your personal growth, intellectual development, and global citizenship — qualities that can enrich any career path.

 - Shahram Amiri, EdD, College of William and Mary